cbaehr/christianbaehr.github.io/index.markdown

 <div markdown="1" class="spaced-lines">

-I am a Ph.D.
-Candidate in Politics at Princeton University.
+I am a Ph.D Candidate in Politics at Princeton University.
 I am also a graduate affiliate with the Niehaus Center for Globalization and Governance and a Graduate Fellow with the Princeton Sovereign Finance Lab.
 You can find a copy of my CV [<span style="color:#c869bf">here</span>](https://www.dropbox.com/scl/fi/weg2rg8lvsnqxf0pxq67n/baehr_cv.pdf?rlkey=iny8alh8wug8urs394w1djrwa&st=uklrefpt&dl=0).

 I am broadly interested in the politics of government financing.
 My dissertation research explores the politics underlying adoption of national fiscal rules.
 My interests also include the politics of sovereign debt specifically, natural resource politics, and the political economy of climate change.